NCAR/DART/models/lorenz_96_tracer_advection/readme.rst

 |Plot of 1D Semi-Lagrangian Method|

 The figure above describes the implementation of the Semi-Lagrangian scheme in a one dimensional array.
-The tracer particle in the figure lands on a predefined grid point at t\ :sup:`n+1`
+The tracer particle in the figure lands on a predefined grid point at t\ :sup:`n+1`.
+The trajectory of this tracer particle is then integrated backwards by one time step to time t\ :sup:`n`, often landing between grid points.
+Then the concentration of tracer [3]_

 For Lorenz 96, DART advances the model, gets the model state and metadata describing this state, finds state variables that are close to a given